violencedetector/realtime/README.md

 What is the framework?
 It is:
 A real time violence detector framework built using computer vision, it comprehends but is not limited to:
-Dataset and it's composition
+Dataset and it's composition,
-Image preprocessing
+Image preprocessing,
-Network architecture: object detection / image classification Keypoint extraction
+Network architecture: object detection / image classification, Keypoint extraction,
-Decision rules for the detection
+Decision rules for the detection,
 *Software must be hardware independent as much as much as possible It is not:
-Final product development
+Final product development,
-Hardware related project
+Hardware related project,
-Privacy related discussion
+Privacy related discussion,
 It did not supposed to cover:
-Software not related to the detection
+Software not related to the detection,
 OS related matters as drivers, packages or external dependencies

 Our target